sql-anti-patterns/sql-anti-patterns.github.io/README.md

 The second example demonstrates how to use a parameterized SQL statement for an `INSERT` operation.
 At first, this may seem counter-intuitive but also `INSERT` statements (all SQL statements) need to be parsed and analyzed.
 Even though the `Analyze` phase for an `INSERT` statement is much less complex than a SQL query (after all, all the database has to do is to insert a new row), the database still has to perform some work in order to execute the `INSERT`.
 If you have many rows that you would like to insert, you can save the database quite some redundant work by using variables for one `INSERT` statement compared to giving it many different "brand new" `INSERT` statements with different text in the `VALUES` clause.

 ### Some types of SQL injections cannot occur
 Parameterized SQL statements prevent some forms of SQL injections.
 SQL injections are a serious security risk and should be prevented at all costs.
-See [Leaving your SQL statements vulnerable to SQL injections](#sql-injections) for more information on SQL injections and how to prevent them.

 [Back to SQL constructs](#sql-constructs) [Back to top](#top)